Building society: Current

-Source: Building Societies Association updated for subsequent mergers
+As of June 2025, there are 42 independent building societies, all of which are members of the Building Societies Association.

 Demutualised

 Ten building societies of the United Kingdom demutualised between 1989 and 2000, either becoming a bank or being acquired by a larger bank.
 By 2008, every building society that floated on the stock market in the wave of demutualisations of the 1980s and 1990s had either been sold to a conventional bank, or been nationalised.

 No longer exist

 The following is an incomplete list of building societies in the United Kingdom that no longer exist independently, since they either merged with or were taken over by other organisations.
 They may still have an active presence on the high street (or online) as a trading name or as a distinct brand.
 This is typically because brands will often build up specific reputations and attract certain clientele, and this can continue to be marketed successfully.

 Australia

 In Australia, building societies evolved along British lines.
 Following the end of World War II, the terminating model was revived to fund returning servicemen's need for new houses.
 Hundreds were created with government seed capital, whereby the capital was returned to the government and the terminating societies retained the interest accumulated.
 Once all the seed funds were loaned, each terminating society could reapply for more seed capital to the point where they could re-lend their own funds and thus became a permanent society.

 Terminating loans were still available and used inside the permanent businesses by staff up until the 1980s because their existence was not widely known after the early 1960s.
 Because of strict regulations on banks, building societies flourished until the deregulation of the Australian financial industry in the 1980s.
-Eventually many of the smaller building societies disappeared, while some of the largest (such as St. George) officially attained the status of banks.
-Recent conversions have included Heritage Bank which converted from building society to bank in 2011, Hume in 2014, while Wide Bay Building Society became Auswide Bank and IMB followed suit in 2015, and Greater Building Society became Greater Bank in 2016.
+Eventually many of the smaller building societies disappeared, while some of the largest (such as Advance and St George) attained the status of banks.

+More recent conversions have included Heritage Bank which converted from building society to bank in 2011, Hume in 2014, while Wide Bay Building Society became Auswide Bank and IMB followed suit in 2015, and Greater Building Society became Greater Bank in 2016.
 Building societies converting to banks are no longer required to demutualise.

 A particular difference between Australian building societies and those elsewhere, is that Australian building societies are required to incorporate as limited companies.